 Cognitive dissonance theory.

-Founded on principles of Gestalt psychology, the cognitive dissonance theory of motivation arises from the need to reconcile two conflicting cognitions at the creative sub-conscious level.
+Founded on principles of Gestalt psychology>, the cognitive dissonance theory> of motivation arises from the need to reconcile two conflicting cognitions at the $1>creative sub-conscious level.
 To exemplify this theory imagine that you have a broken window in your home, you recognize that something isn’t right and determine to fix the window.
-At the sub-conscious level you have a dissonance between something being wrong and the need to fix it, a cognitive dissonance that won’t be resolved until the window is fixed.
-Individuals level’s of cognitive dissonance can vary, but in the workplace staff who are sensitive to cognitive dissonance issues will persist in seeing tasks through to completion and to the very best of their ability, they will also often make the best problem solvers.
-Cognitive dissonance is a good example of intrinsic motivation, where the person concerned constantly seeks to improve themselves.
+At the $1sub-conscious level> you have a dissonance between something being wrong and the need to fix it, a cognitive dissonance that won’t be resolved until the window is fixed.
+Individuals level’s of cognitive dissonance can vary, but in the workplace staff who are sensitive to cognitive dissonance issues will persist in $1seeing tasks through to completion and to the very best of their ability, they will also often make the best problem solvers.
+Cognitive dissonance is a good $1example of intrinsic motivation, where the person concerned constantly seeks to improve themselves.

 Goal setting theory and motivation.

-Goal setting can work in several ways but is most simply seen as the setting of goals to be achieved by someone else or an individual setting themselves goals.
-In the latter case people who are able to set themselves goals and achieve them to a high degree are often using a combination of cognitive dissonance and goal setting to achieve something.
-In essence the setting of goals simply breaks down a large task into smaller components, as each goal is attained the owner of the goals has feelings of empowerment in achieving something, driving them on to successfully complete the next goal or objective.
-The acronym SMART is often applied to goal setting, where goals have to be: Specific, Measurable, Attainable, Relevant and Timed.
+Goal setting> can work in several ways but is most simply seen as the setting of goals to be achieved by someone else or an individual setting themselves goals.
+In the latter case people who are able to set themselves goals and achieve them> to a high degree are often using a combination of cognitive dissonance and goal setting to achieve something.
+In essence the $1setting of goals> simply breaks down a large task into smaller components, as each goal is attained the owner of the goals has feelings of empowerment in achieving something, driving them on to $1successfully complete> the next goal or objective.
+The acronym $1SMART> is often applied to goal setting, where goals have to be: Specific, Measurable, Attainable, Relevant and Timed.
 In setting goals that are SMART you are giving the person to whom they are assigned a clear framework in which they need to accomplish them.
-This level of direction can be needed as some people, when given a task to do, will try and find ways of not doing the task without actually not doing any work, creative avoidance; this is as different again to someone who is simply incapable of doing the task, in which case they should not have been assigned he task anyway.
-On the other hand without making the goals SMART someone might seek perfection to such a degree that they seemingly can never finish it.
+This level of direction can be needed as some people, when given a task to do, will try and find ways of not doing the task without actually not doing any work, $1creative avoidance; this is as different again to someone who is simply incapable of doing the task, in which case they should not have been assigned he task anyway.
+On the other hand without making the goals SMART someone might $1seek perfection to such a degree that they seemingly can never finish it.

 The incentive theory of motivation.